 Sign up to get the latest on sales, new releases and more …

-We live on the west side of Cincinnati after building our home in 2016 and we absolutely love that starting with a blank slate has given us endless opportunities for DIY projects.
-I honestly don't think our list will ever be completed, but that's okay because we enjoy it.
+My husband John and our 11 year-old son Myles and I live on the West Side of Cincinnati after building our home in 2016.
+We loved the idea of starting with a blank slate so to speak, and has given us endless opportunities for DIY projects.
+Honestly, I don't think our list of ideas will ever be completed, but we enjoy turning our house into our unique home.

 Showcasing my work at the inaugural Austin Fashion Week, where I taught jewelry design classes and had the opportunity to walk the red carpet with celebrities!